NY Regents Geometry 2026: The Direct Answer

 | 1 | Does not meet expectations | 0 – 54 |

 A scale score of 65 (Level 3) is the standard passing cut for a Regents Diploma.
-A 55 to 64 may qualify a student with a disability for a Local Diploma through the safety net, and a 60 to 64 can sometimes be appealed under district policy.
+Students with disabilities may use qualifying safety-net options, and a 60 to 64 may be appeal-eligible only after at least two attempts and when NYSED's course-average and academic-intervention conditions are met.
+Ask your school counselor which diploma pathway applies.
 Rescoring constructed-response items after initial rating is not permitted.

 Graduation Requirements: Why Geometry Regents Matters